Leonardo-Boss/suckless-site/tools.suckless.org/dmenu/patches/xyw/index.md

 * The '-w' option sets the window width

 Please note that for the 5.0 version, the width parameter is '-z' to avoid conflict with '-w windowid'.
-If this change is not desired, the 4.7 version applies perfectly, but '-w windowid' will not work.
+If this change is not desired, the 4.7 version applies fine, but '-w windowid' will not work.

 Download
 --------